bundlecraft-io/bundlecraft/README.md

 ### Defaults (`config/defaults.yaml`)

 Baseline settings for verification, filters, output formats, and metadata.
-These can be overridden by environment or bundle configs.
+These can be overridden by environment or source configs.

 ---